 Funds can be lost if the user is unable to generate the non-trivial zk proof for exodus withdraw.

-This MultiSig is the master of Upgrade Gatekeeper contract, which is allowed to perform upgrades for Governance, Verifier and ZkSync contracts.
-It can change the list of active validators and appoint the security council (by upgrading the ZkSync contract).
+This Multisig is the owner of Upgrade Gatekeeper contract and therefore is allowed to perform upgrades for Governance, Verifier and ZkSync contracts.
+It can also change the list of active validators and appoint the security council (by upgrading the ZkSync contract).
 This is a Gnosis Safe with 4 / 8 threshold.

 Account receiving fees for listing tokens.
-Can be updated by zkSync Lite MultiSig.
+Can be updated by ZkSync Multisig.

 The current deployment carries some associated risks:

 Funds can be stolen if a contract receives a malicious code upgrade.
 There is no delay on code upgrades (CRITICAL).